edwinb24/Customers-and-Orders/README.md

 ﻿12-30-15 Continuation of the report on the repository Csharp-EntityFramework-WebApi-Project.
+A very straight forward project taking a lot of assets from the previous mention repository